News & Blog

 woman doing a water birth

-Like all decisions during your pregnancy, you’ll want to talk to your healthcare provider about what is possible and safe for you and your baby.
+Like all decisions during your pregnancy, you’ll want to talk to your health care provider about what is possible and safe for you and your baby.
 Women considering a water birth must meet certain health criteria.
 You might decide laboring or giving birth in water sounds great, or maybe it’s just not for you.
 Women who are considering a pain medication-free birth might be especially interested in water birth advantages and disadvantages.

 For a long time, water births were only possible at home or at standalone birth centers.
 But modern hospital-based birth centers like The Mother Baby Center now offer water birth as one of several labor and delivery options.